 Children and teens who participate in summer library programs benefit from engaging activities and opportunities which promote literacy development and help to counter summer slide.
 Summer library programs for all ages enhance lifelong learning and provide meaningful, enjoyable experiences available to everyone in the community.
 The State Library is proud to support libraries in this endeavor.

-Information about the 2019 “A Universe of Stories” Collaborative Summer Library Program theme and materials, and general summer library (SLP) opportunities and resources, will be posted to this site through the fall and winter.
-Manuals were shipped to Ohio public libraries in November.
+Find information here about the 2019 “A Universe of Stories” Collaborative Summer Library Program theme and materials, and general summer library program (SLP) opportunities and resources.
+Check back for updates through the winter and spring.
+2019 CSLP manuals were shipped to Ohio public libraries in November 2018.

 The 2019 CSLP program theme is Space, and the slogan for all ages will be “A Universe of Stories.”
 2019 is the 50th anniversary of the Apollo 11 moon landing.
 The 2019 CSLP program features artwork by Leeza Hernandez (children’s and early literacy programs), Antonio Caparo (teen program), and Larry Jones (adult program).
 Explore the wonders of space and create an out-of-this-world 2019 SLP with the resources on this site and your CSLP program manual.
 Let your imagination take off and your creativity fly.
 Happy planning!